ktorio/ktor-documentation/topics/client-default-request.md

 ### Unix domain sockets

-> Unix domain sockets are supported only in the CIO engine, for Ktor server as well as Ktor client.
+> Unix domain sockets are supported only in the CIO engine.
 >
 {style="note"}